 Ranking the Premier League clubs by who is most affected by VAR in 2020-21

-The use of VAR continues to create controversy in the Premier League – but which clubs have been affected most by its use this season?
+The use of VAR continues to cause controversy in the Premier League – but which clubs have been most affected most by its use this season?

 Thanks to the excellent work of ESPN, we’ve ranked every Premier League club from who has benefited most to who has had the most decisions go against them when VAR has overturned an on-pitch decision.

-Note: we’ve only included the 15 Premier League clubs have been affected by VAR so far this season and will update this throughout the season, and the figures relate to overturned decisions only so do not include VAR referrals that have upheld the officials’ original decisions.
+Note: we’ve only included figures that relate to overturned decisions only so do not include VAR referrals that have upheld the officials’ original decisions.